We found the perfect bra — and it’s available for 40% off during Prime Day

 I recently tested a few items from the collection and totally understand why it's causing such a stir.
 Each of the True & Co. bras I tested were insanely soft, comfortable and lightweight.
 But there was certainly one style that stood out for me and that was the True Body Lift Triangle Bra.

-If you too are in the market for a bra that offers all-day comfort, you're in luck — True & Co.'s True Body Lift Triangle Bras are currently 40% off as part of Prime Day 2022, an event created by Amazon.
+If you too are in the market for a bra that offers all-day comfort, you're in luck — True & Co.'s True Body Lift Triangle Bras are currently 40% off as part of Prime Day 2022, an event created by Amazon, and you only have a few hours left to grab them at this amazing price.

 True & Co.
 True Body Lift Triangle Bra